You are here

 The first Multicultural Center was established in fall of 1995 in a small house located on South Union Street.
 The center housed an office for the director of multicultural development, one for the director of international recruitment and a secretary.
 There was a multi-purpose space used for student meetings and social gatherings.
-In fall of 2004 the center moved one door down on Union Street to a larger space.
+In fall of 2004 the center moved one door down to 307 S. Union Street, a larger space.

 Today, the Multicultural Center is housed in the Lehr-Kennedy House (the retirement home of Dr. Henry Solomon Lehr, the founder of Ohio Northern University).
 The Multicultural Center acts as the center of operations for the diverse student population of ONU.
 The Center continues to grow and be utilized by students, faculty, and staff.
 Currently, office space has been established within the Center for all of the student organizations under the Office of Multicultural Development.
 The Center also offers a Welcome Center, a conference room, a kitchen, and two multi-purpose spaces that are used by students, faculty, and staff for meetings, dinners, studying, programs and other social events.